pykt-team/pykt-team.github.io_old/index.md

 ## Installation
-Use the following command to install PyKY:
+Use the following command to install PyKT:

 ```
 pip install pykt-toolkit